College Football vs. NFL: Four Differences for Bettors

 College Football or NFL: Which to Bet?

 With the unpredictable nature of college football, you might conclude that it’s much easier to wager on and profit from betting on the NFL.
 While we won’t deny that crafting a successful college football betting strategy can be challenging, it’s well worth the effort in terms of potential return on investment.
+In fact, statistics suggest college football betting generally offer bigger potential returns than betting on the NFL.

 With so many games each week, it’s much harder for the oddsmakers to accurately handicap every college game.
 If you’re willing to take a chance on some more obscure matchups, it’s easier to find value on college lines than those for the NFL.
 That said, if you’re looking for predictably, NFL powerhouse teams tend to be safe bets.